mcode/clinical-trial-matching-service/README.md

 Provides a generic backend library for Clinical Trial Matching Service implementations.
 This provides the generic shell for services that connect to an actual clinical trial matching service.
 It receives a FHIR Bundle of patient information, and then uses that to generate a FHIR search result that contains FHIR ResearchStudy objects that describe matching clinical trials.

-For more information on the architecture and data schemas of the clinical trial matching system, please visit the clinical-trial-matching-engine [wiki](https://github.com/mcode/clinical-trial-matching-engine/wiki).
+For more information on the architecture and data schemas of the clinical trial matching system, please visit the [clinical-trial-matching-app wiki](https://github.com/mcode/clinical-trial-matching-app/wiki).

 ## Implementing a Matching Service